-WCCBL adopts the middle school partnerships set forth in the Wake County Public School System:
+WCCBL recognizes the same Middle School Partnerships recognized by the Wake County Public School System:

-Students that attend are eligible to play for Centennial Campus Magnet Middle School Dillard Drive Middle School Hilburn Academy Leesville Middle School Moore Square Magnet Middle School Ligon Magnet Middle School Wake Young Men's Leadership Academy Oberlin Middle School
+If you attend You are eligible to play WCCBL at Centennial Campus Magnet Middle School Dillard Drive Middle School Hilburn Academy Leesville Middle School Moore Square Magnet Middle School Ligon Magnet Middle School Wake Young Men's Leadership Academy Oberlin Middle School

-2. Private School / Charter School Students
+2. Private School, Charter School, and Home-Schooled Students

-Any student residing in Wake County that attends a charter school or private school that DOES NOT have a baseball program, is eligible to try out and play for the team that is their Wake County Public School System base school assignment.
-A club team can have at most 2 players on their roster from charter/private schools.
-The WCPSS base school assignment is defined by the Address Lookup Tool on the WCPSS website.
-There is only one base school defined per address.
-If the student's base school assignment does not have a club baseball program, then that student is NOT eligible to play in the league.
-Students will NOT be able to choose from the calendar option schools or the magnet option schools that are returned by the Address Lookup Tool.
+Any student residing in Wake County that attends a charter school or private school that DOES NOT have a baseball program, is eligible to try out and play for the team that is their Wake County Public School System Base School Assignment.
+All Home-Schooled students that reside in Wake County are eligible to try out and play for the team that is their Wake County Public School System Base School Assignment.
+Private, Charter, or Home-Schooled students that do not attend school or reside in Wake County CANNOT play in the Wake County Club Baseball League.

+The WCPSS Base School assignment is defined by the Address Lookup Tool on the WCPSS website.
+There is only one Base Middle School defined per address.
+If the student's Base School assignment does not have a club baseball program, then that student is NOT eligible to play in the league.
+Students CANNOT play at any of the Application Schools that are returned by the Address Lookup Tool.